Create jobs

 • Under Parallelism:

-1. In most cases you can select Run as many tasks concurrently as possible,.
+1. In most cases you can select Run as many tasks concurrently as possible.

-2. If you need to set a lower limit due to scaling constraints on resources your job accesses, select Limit the number of concurrent tasks and specify the maximum number of concurrent tasks in the Custom parallelism limit textbox.
+2. If you need to set a lower limit due to scaling constraints on resources your job accesses, select Limit the number of concurrent tasks and specify the maximum number of concurrent tasks in the Custom parallelism limit field.

 8. Optionally, configure other settings in the appropriate tabs: